 All aboard!
-Burlington was part of the Lowell to Boston Street Railway, an electric trolley line.
-At the turn of the century, it ran through Woburn, Burlington Pinehurst (Billerica) and Lowell.
+Burlington was part of the Lowell & Boston Street Railway, an electric trolley line, which opened in September of 1901.
+The local section ran through Woburn, Burlington Pinehurst (Billerica) and Lowell and carried people, mail, merchandise and farm products.
 The first route went up Center Street to the common, until a car become stuck on the way up that hill.
 The rail company moved the line to nice, flat Winn Street instead.

 But that meant getting off on Winn Street and walking uphill to the common.
 An executive from the train company pressured Burlington to build a shortcut, so his passengers could go back and forth without getting muddy.
+He even offered to help pay for it.
 The town named the street after him, since it was his idea.
-His name was Montgomery Sears.
+His name was Joshua Montgomery Sears.

 Here’s the first article about the Woburn/Lowell line, when it was a mere proposal in 1892.
 Note the reference to Swamp Road.
 That was the casual name for Lowell Street in Burlington.
 If you’ve ever driven it, you’ll understand.